Ali Budesh: Contact with Dawood Ibrahim

-While living in the slums near the Pankheshah Baba shrine at Ghatkopar (W), Budesh came into contact with some of Dawood Ibrahim's gang members who were on the run from the police, and sought shelter in the labyrinthine slums of the Vikhroli Parksite area.
+While living in the slums near the Pankheshah Baba shrine at Ghatkopar, Budesh came into contact with some of Dawood Ibrahim's gang members who were on the run from the police, and sought shelter in the labyrinthine slums of the Vikhroli Parksite area.
 Budeshi was rewarded for his initial assistance of these men, when he was sent to Dubai and met Dawood Ibrahim, the infamous head of the D-Company and India's most wanted fugitive.

 Boss of his own gang

 Budesh later split from the D-Company, together with other key aides of Dawood Ibrahim such as the Pakistani smuggler Shoaib Khan, Irfan Goga, and Ijaz Pathan, and formed his own separate gang with its headquarters in Bahrain.
 He allied himself with some of Dawood Ibrahim's enemies and went on to lead them against him.
-These are feared gangster from Virar-Virar, Subhash Singh Thakur, who is currently lodged in New Delhi's Tihar Central Prison.
+These are feared gangster from Vasai-Virar, Subhash Singh Thakur, who is currently lodged in New Delhi's Tihar Central Prison.
 Another former Ibrahim aide, Dilawar Khan, became Budesh's right-hand man.
 This alliance caused some major upsets to Ibrahim's declining empire.